rtaylor02/javarchitect/_posts/2026-04-24-distributed-systems-saga-patterns.md

 &rarr; runtime dependencies.

-Example: when Service A calls Service B synchronously, A becomes temporarily coupled to B's:
+Example: when Service A calls Service B *synchronously*, A becomes temporarily coupled to B's:

 - **Availability** — if B is down, A fails too
 - **Performance** — if B is slow, A is slow
 - **Error behaviour** — B's errors propagate directly to A

+### Transactional Coupling

+&rarr; data processing dependencies.

+Example: a customer request involves an update to 3 tables in a database.
+For this update to be atomic, all 3 transaction updates should happen or nothing at all.

+### Contract Coupling
+&rarr; data transfer level: data exchange between microservices should agree on the data format being exchange (JSON schema, XML schema, RPC, etc).

+More details on Managing Contracts section below.

+### Temporal Coupling
+&rarr; availability of the interacting microservices.

+Example: microservice A requires microservice B to be available at a specific time to perform some functionality.

 ---